Gynko/learning-angular-ts/README.md

 3. A global variables file: variables.scss
 4. Rest of the styles are made by components, which are scoped in Angular

-# 4. Case study: the dropdown feature
+# 4. Case studies

+## Dropdown menu

 It is a great feature to work on, as it includes many tricky aspect, using services.

 1. We need to store somewhere whether a dropdown is open or not.
 Could be a thing if we want to persist it (I don't know yet how that works in Angular), or to include it in the adress bar with Routing (so that a person could send this link to a collaborator).
 2. Multiple dropdowns can be opened at the same time.

+## Custom buttons

+I created a buttons component that can accept an input "primary", "secondary", which changes the styling of the button.

 # 5. Things I learned